dmnmsc/pwaclean/README.md

 # 🧹 PWAclean

 **pwaclean** is a Bash script to **scan and clean cache files** from [FirefoxPWA](https://github.com/filips123/FirefoxPWA) profiles.
-It helps you reclaim disk space by removing unneeded cached data associated with web apps installed via FirefoxPWA.
+It helps reclaim disk space by removing unnecessary cached data associated with web apps installed via FirefoxPWA.

 ---